JohnEfth/ACM-SIGMOD-Contest-2016/README.md

 How to compile and run:

-In order to compile in the command line use the command "make" in order for the executable file to be created.
+In order to compile write in the command line "make" so that the executable file will be created.
 Then you can run the application with the command " ./project > out.txt " (it will write the results in the out.txt file)

 How to make configurations: